Ascender Corporation: Research

 Ascender conducted numerous typographic-related research projects including a study on the typefaces that appear on the front pages of America's top daily newspapers.
 This study identified the most popular typefaces, sources, and the pervasive use of custom fonts in newspaper design.

 Another Ascender study researched the free and shareware fonts that can be found on the most-popular Websites.
-The study analyzed more than 4500 TrueType fonts that can be downloaded by Macintosh, Windows, and Linux users to determine their viability for use in linking downloadable fonts to web pages as part of the Cascading Style Sheets (CSS) specification proposed by the W3C.
-The study found that out of the 4572 fonts tested, 4385 fonts (95.9%) failed one or more of six tests that were performed.
+The study analyzed more than 4500 TrueType fonts that could be downloaded by Macintosh, Windows, and Linux users to determine their viability for use in linking downloadable fonts to web pages as part of the Cascading Style Sheets (CSS) specification proposed by the W3C.
+The study found that out of the 4572 fonts tested, 4385 (95.9%) failed one or more of six tests.